- Two-time ITA Atlantic Region Assistant Coach of the Year (2019, 2021)

-Gina Suarez-Malaguti, an All-American and the 2013 ACC Player of the Year, is in her fourth season with the Virginia women’s tennis program.
+Gina Suarez-Malaguti, an All-American and the 2013 ACC Player of the Year, is in her fifth season with the Virginia women’s tennis program.
 Since joining the Cavaliers in 2017, she has twice been named the ITA Atlantic Region Assistant Coach of the Year.

 In her third season with the program, Suarez-Malaguti helped the program to a season-high ranking of ninth in the Oracle/ITA Rankings as the team went 10-5 in a shortened season that saw 11 matches against top-25 competition with six victories against those foes.
 Included in those matches was a win at No. 3 NC State, only the program’s fifth over a top-five team and the first since the 2015-16 season.
 She helped coach freshman Natasha Subhash to a top-10 singles ranking and the singles title at the ITA Atlantic Regional.
 Subhash also advanced to the semifinals of the Oracle/ITA Masters.

 In her second season with the program, she helped lead the Cavaliers to an 18-9 record on the way to the second round of the NCAA Tournament.
 Meghan Kelley earned All-ACC First Team honors and a berth in the NCAA singles championship, while Kelley and Sofia Munera earned a berth in the NCAA doubles championship.
 Both players were named to the ACC Women’s Tennis All-Academic Team, while five players were named ITA Scholar-Athletes.
 She was named the ITA Atlantic Region Assistant Coach of the Year.

 In her first season with the program (2017-18), she helped the Cavaliers to an impressive turnaround as she took Virginia back to the NCAA Tournament for the 18th time in program history.
 Virginia advanced to the second round of the tournament and posted a 16-9 record with the same roster that missed the post-season the year before her arrival.
 She also coached Rosie Johanson and Meghan Kelley to All-ACC honors.
 Johanson was selected to compete in the NCAA Singles Championships, while Kelley and Johanson were selected as a pair to compete in the NCAA Doubles Championship.